Program Director: Kevin S. Masters, PhD

 Program Assistant: Anne Beard

 The Psychology Department at CU Denver offers a Doctor of Philosophy degree with an emphasis in Clinical Health Psychology (CHP).
 Our program adheres to the scientist-practitioner model.
 Training emphasizes the contribution of research to the understanding, treatment and prevention of a wide range of health-related problems, and the application of knowledge that is grounded in scientific evidence.

 Students are trained in a variety of approaches and techniques for evaluating, diagnosing and treating a wide range of psychological disturbances.
-Since our program places an emphasis on health, our students are also trained to assess the psychological factors associated with different medical problems and learn to design efective interventions that integrate biological, psychological and social factors.
+Since our program places an emphasis on health, our students are also trained to assess the psychological factors associated with different medical problems and learn to design effective interventions that integrate biological, psychological and social factors.
 Students acquire research expertise by completing a master's thesis and doctoral dissertation, and demonstrate competence in clinical assessment and intervention through several applied practica experiences, a clinical competency evaluation, and a pre-doctoral internship.
-The clinical program is accredited by the Commission on Accreditation of the American Psychological Association (APA).
+The CHP program is accredited by the Commission on Accreditation of the American Psychological Association (APA).

 CU Denver is the premier research university in Colorado and the PhD program in Clinical Health Psychology was conceived as an important bridge between the Downtown Campus and the Anschutz Medical Campus (AMC).
-The Downtown Campus is housed in the Downtown Campus which is located in the heart of Denver close to the Denver Center for the Performing Arts, the LoDo District and the state capital.
+The program is housed in the Downtown Campus which is located in the heart of Denver close to the Denver Center for the Performing Arts, the LoDo District and the state capital.
 The Anschutz Medical Campus includes over 5 million square feet of research, educational and clinical space on 227 acres.
 The PhD program offers research and clinical opportunities for its students at AMC in addition to the many relationships it has established with other clinical facilities in the Denver area.